 Our Education System is New Zealand’s “Big Short”

 I just rewatched the great movie The Big Short that dramatized the sub-prime mortgages collapse that led to the GFC.
 Years of self-interest and complacency – along with short-term thinking – created all of the circumstances needed to collapse a house of financial cards.
-The movie highlights that the very few who picked it were able to buy “swaps” – effectively betting against the economy.
+The movie highlights that the very few who picked it were able to buy “swaps” – effectively betting against the US economy.
 They were treated like idiots prior to the collapse – but they were right.

 The USA had sown the wind and the world reaped the whirlwind.